MrKuros/bloc/README.md

 ## Note

-- Dependency paths should be relative to the blend file and located in the same folder as the blend file.
+- Dependency paths should be relative to the blend file and located in the same folder as the blend file (sub-directories are fine as long as they are in the same parent directory as the blend file).

 ## Installation